Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-payout-scheme.md

 # Prerequisites
 In addition to familiarity with the [Core Concepts](/pages/guides/core-concepts), you'll need the following:

-- A valid `Management Bearer Token` derived from a `Tenant API Key`
+- A valid `Access Token` derived from a `Tenant API Key`
 - The `rewardId` of one or more Rewards from the Rewards Catalog.

 # Create a new Payout Scheme
-Using the `Management Bearer Token` we can create a new Payout Scheme.
+Using the `Access Token` we can create a new Payout Scheme.

 By default your new Payout Scheme will be in draft only.
 It will need to be Published before it can be used for paying out.